Hong Kong protesters march demanding leader resign | DW | 16.06.2019

 Read more: Hong Kong protests: 'This discontent is really about China'

-The bill proposed a legal mechanism to allow the extradition of Hong Kong residents and Chinese or foreign nationals traveling through the city to mainland China.
+The bill proposed a legal mechanism to allow Hong Kong residents and Chinese or foreign nationals traveling through the city to be extradited to mainland China.
 Lam argued that it would prevent criminals from seeking to hide in the financial hub.

 But critics believe it would tighten Beijing's grip on the autonomous city, which is governed under a "one country, two systems" policy cemented during the British handover of Hong Kong in 1997.

-While Lam said the bill had "laudable objectives" in combating international criminality, protesters are concerned that an extradition agreement would allow Hong Kongers to be handed over to courts controlled by China's Communist Party in mainland China, where a fair trial is not guaranteed.
+While Lam said the bill had "laudable objectives" in combating international crime, protesters are concerned that an extradition agreement would allow Hong Kongers to be handed over to courts controlled by the Communist Party in mainland China, where a fair trial is not guaranteed.

 Suspension doesn't go far enough for protesters